 CE Credits are no longer available for this event.

-VLE Session 3: This 1.5-hour webinar will highlight what trauma looks like in young children, the relationship between abuse and disability, as well as offer strategies for building resiliency within families.
-Specific topics will include:
+VLE Session 3: This webinar highlights what trauma looks like in young children, the relationship between abuse and disability, and offers strategies for building resiliency within families.

 - Five common misconceptions about child abuse

 - What a provider can do

 - Resources to assist providers working with families where violence may be an issue or concern